rconnamacher/es6-module-server/README.md

 You can use code like the following to create localized clones of your source.
 They can then be built by any ES6-compliant bundling tool like Closure Compiler, WebPack, and Babel, or hosted in raw format on a static web server.

 JavaScript files in your source directory (ending in .js or .mjs) will have their import paths updated for the given configuration and locale.
 Import paths starting with `/`, such as `import Foo from "/node_modules/example/Foo.js"`, will be turned into relative paths using your `rootDir` configuration.
+All other file types will be copied as-is.

 ```js
 const DirectoryConverter = require("es6-module-server/DirectoryConverter.js");